-For painting different rooms in your home, there are typically 5 different types of color schemes you can choose.
+For painting different rooms in your home, there are typically five different types of color schemes you can choose from.
+These include:

 After you’ve picked a base color, you can use a color wheel to pick various hues in the same color, changing the tone and saturation of the base color to choose darker and lighter hues.

-In this sort of color scheme, the three colors on the color wheel located at the three points of a triangle with equal sides will make up what is called a Triadic color scheme.
+In this scheme, the three shades on the color wheel located at the three points of a triangle with equal sides will make up what is called a Triadic color scheme.

 Finally, you have tetradic, which is four colors spaced evenly along with the color wheel.